FasterXML/jackson/README.md

 * [Be a Lazy but a Productive Android Developer, Part 3: JSON Parsing Library](http://java.dzone.com/articles/be-lazy-productive-android) (April 2014)
 * ["Can anyone recommend a good Java JSON library"](https://www.linkedin.com/groups/Can-anyone-recommend-good-Java-50472.S.226644043) (Linked-In group) (March 2013)
 * ["Which JSON library to use on Android?"](http://thetarah.com/2012/09/21/which-json-library-should-i-use-in-my-android-and-java-projects/) (September 2012)

-### Older resources

-These are obsolete resources, mostly useful for historical interest:

-- NONE -